 Notably, this will be possible via a future Galaxy-branded smartphone boasting an upgraded “3D face camera.”

 “Communication will be made between advanced 3D avatars,” Patently Apple explains, meaning that what Samsung introduced with AR Emoji is technical “just the appetizer before their video communications app.”

 Patently Apple explains that while the current slate of video communication apps like Skype, FaceTime, and Hangouts are designed to “transmit 2D video streams between devices,” sending “streams of compressed sequential images paired with audio streams” between them, Samsung’s patent inherently describes “methods and systems for visual communication between a first device and a second device” which includes “creating a 3D mesh model of a user, receiving sensor data from a sensor array during the visual communication session, wherein the image data includes motion of the first device user, and determining 3D mesh model updates using the image data.”

 According to Samsung’s patent, transmitting so-called “3D mesh model updates” requires “significantly less bandwidth than sending [2D] image sequences, allowing for smooth communication in bandwidth constrained environments.”

 See Samsung’s patent FIG. 1, 3, & 4 below for a visual illustration of this purely technical patent.
-The company states that the application would be cross-platform and compatible with either Android, iOS, Windows Phone and Blackberry devices — though it’s unclear how that would be possible if not all devices are equipped with compatible 3D image sensors.
+The company states that the application would be cross-platform and compatible with either Android, iOS, Windows Phone, or Blackberry devices — though it’s unclear how that would be possible if not all devices are equipped with compatible 3D image sensors.

-The literature goes on to describe various embodiments, including one where 3D image data might be collected via a combination of activity sensors — such as accelerometers, gyroscopes and magnetometers — which may be used to “determine movement of the first device and/or the first device user” during a video transmission.
+The literature goes on to describe various embodiments, including one where 3D image data might be collected via a combination of activity sensors — such as accelerometers, gyroscopes, and magnetometers — which may be used to “determine the movement of the first device and/or the first device user” during video transmission.